StevenBontius/Cyclistic/analyze.md

 * Casual riders have more round trips than members
 * Member riders have shorter trips than casual riders

+Summing them up leads to the following overall conclusion:

+Bike riders with a membership use Cyclistic predominately for commuting to and from work.
+This can be seen in the rush hour peaks as well as their average time on the bike as well as the places they visit.
+Casual bike riders use the bike sharing service for leisure trips to tourist attractions.
+Their appear to be two completely differently users.
+Recommendations on how to get more profitable memberships riders will be given in the next section of this analysis.

 ## More data needed
 * Divide the casual members in to regular and day pass
 * It is unknown what a docked_bike is